East Asian Languages & Cultures

 A.B., Harvard College; M.A., University of Michigan; Ph.D., Harvard University

-At Wellesley I teach Chinese literature from its beginnings up through the early 20th century, with an emphasis on classical Chinese poetry and prose.
+At Wellesley I teach Chinese literature and culture from its beginnings up through the early 20th century, with an emphasis on pre-modern materials.
 I also teach Chinese language, both classical and modern.